Meet the team

-Technical Team Manager, Cash & Markets
+Technical Team Manager, Cash and Markets

 Agnès (Inès) Dalmau

-Technical Adviser, Cash & Markets
+Technical Adviser, Cash and Markets

-Cash & Markets Learning and Development Manager, Cash & Markets
+Cash School Manager, Cash and Markets

 Jenny Harper is leading on the development of technical expert deployment capacity, by providing opportunities and supporting the expansion of knowledge, skills and expertise of humanitarian professionals through the Cash School.
 Jenny works on building the pool of competent, confident and qualified individuals to design and implement cash based programmes through trainings, individual capacity building pathways and learning deployments.
 Jenny has over 6 years’ experience working as an L&D professional for the British Red Cross.